DimasRulit/FindToolWindows/README.md

 4. run main.py
 5. Enjoy the speed of your search!

+# LMB - open found file.
+RMB - open file path

 # You can also download compiled files.
 You can run them without installing libraries or python.

+# Please offer your ideas and how to implement more useful features.

+At this stage, there are problems with the search.